5axes/AutoRotationTool/README.md

 It allows an extended calculation and orientation according to the best printable calculated orientation.

 ### Rotate main direction (X)
+Rotate the selected element automaticaly on its main direction, parallel to the X axis of the plate.

+### Rotate longest side (X)
 Rotate the selected element automaticaly on its longest side, parallel to the X axis of the plate.

 ### Reinit Rotation